 - Take your writing notebook to a location that has something in common with a setting in your book.
 If C.S.
 Lewis did this for the above scene (and he probably did!) he may have situated himself in a grove of trees, or in the loft of a church, or in his attic.

 - Look, really look, at the details of your surroundings.
 But here’s the trick: don’t look as you, the writer, become your character and then observe the setting.
 You have finally arrived on another planet, abducted by two unscrupulous men, and brought there in a cramped spaceship over several months’ time.
 You don’t know what they want to do with you, but everything around you is unfamiliar—perhaps menacing–and also oddly beautiful.

 - As this character, use all your senses to explore your surroundings.
 Hear, smell and touch things not just as they are, but as they might be.
 You are translating an ordinary setting into the world of your novel, making replacements as necessary.
 Who would have thought those organ pipes might be vegetables?

 - Write.
 As your character.
 You may want to do this as a journal entry, noting not only what you are observing, but what it means for you in your situation.
 Don’t try to make this a scene in your book yet—though it may turn into one.
 Just write for as long as you want.
 Later, you’ll have a treasure-trove of detail to pull from for your story.

-At the Full-Bodied Novel Retreat in July, we’ll have a plethora of settings to choose from—forest, beach, gardens, and a beautifully restored log-cabin retreat house.
+At the Full-Bodied Writing Retreat we’ll have a plethora of settings to choose from—forest, beach, gardens, and a beautifully restored log-cabin retreat house.